Occaneechi

 In 1676, in the course of Bacon's Rebellion, the tribe was attacked by militias from the Colony of Virginia and decimated.
 Also under demographic pressure from European settlements and newly introduced infectious diseases, the Saponi and Tutelo came to live near the Occaneechi on adjacent islands.
-By 1714 the Occaneechi moved to join the Tutelo, Saponi, and other Siouan people living on a 36 sqmi reservation in current-day Brunswick County, Virginia.
+By 1714 the Occaneechi moved to join the Tutelo and Saponi people living on a 36 sqmi reservation in current-day Brunswick County, Virginia.
 It included a fort called Christanna.
-The Siouan people had been drastically reduced to approximately 600 people.
+The Natives had been drastically reduced to approximately 600 people.
 Fort Christanna was closed in 1717, after which there are few written references to the Occaneechi.
 Colonists recorded that they left the area in 1740 and migrated north for protection with the Haudenosaunee.

 Name

 The meaning and origin of the name Occaneechi is unknown.
 They have also historically been called the Achonechy, Aconechos, Akenatzy, Hockinechy, Occaneches, Occaanechy, Occhonechee, Occonacheans, Occoneechee, Ockanechees, Ockanigee, Okenechee, Acconeechy, Occaneeches, Ochineeches, and Ockinagee.